Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

 Hang In There… Just A few More Chalk Paint Stories

 #33!!!
-Well, the story on this DIY rolling kitchen island is it isn’t painted with chalk paint either.
-But I did use Dixie Belle paint products so I figured you would want to see it.
-CLICK HERE to see how I transformed this old cabinet into an amazingly useful tool in my small kitchen.
+The story on this DIY rolling kitchen island isn’t painted with chalk paint either.
+But I did use Dixie Belle paint products, so I figured you would want to see it.
+CLICK HERE to see how I transformed this old cabinet into a handy tool in my small kitchen.

 The Last But Not Least… #40 No Chalk Paint Makeover!

 That’s just scratching the surface of all the Dixie Belle chalk paint furniture makeovers I have done over the years.
-I just thought it would be fun to take a walk down memory lane and sure enough, it was.
-If there’s one thing you should know about furniture makeovers with chalk paint is that with every project comes a story and you’ll always learn and grow with each one.
+I just thought it would be fun to take a walk down memory lane, and sure enough, it was.
+If there’s one thing you should know about furniture makeovers with chalk paint, every project comes a story, and you’ll always learn and grow with each one.
 Take your time and enjoy the process.